Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure9.png](/Images/figure9.png)
    Figure 9: A red rectangle showing the Initialize variable.

-6. In the **Name** field of the Initialize variable action add a word text, here I used Attachment. change the type of the initialize variable to String, this can be shown in figure 10.
+6. In the **Name** field of the Initialize variable action add a word text, here I used Attachment. change the type of the initialize variable to String, this is shown in figure 10.

    ![figure10.png](/Images/figure10.png)
-   Figure 10: The initialize variable
+   Figure 10: The Initialize variable

 7. Click **+New step**, then search and add the **Condition** action.